General introduction to RetinaLyze

 The result of the automated analysis is displayed in two parts.

-One is a colour-representation of the severity of the changes found (see image below), the other is an overlay marking the changes found.
+One is a color-representation of the severity of the changes found (see image below), the other is an overlay marking the changes found.

 Please read the following articles for an in-depth explanation of the results of the automated analysis: